-|1-10 trillion years||main-sequence lifetime|
+|70 billion-5 trillion years||main-sequence lifetime|

-|class||temp(K)||MS solar masses||MS radius(solar)||MS luminosity(solar)|
+|type||temp(K)||MS solar masses||MS radius(solar)||MS luminosity(solar)|